inwenc/labsProject/readme.md

 # Running GPS tracker

+The GPS running tracker main objective is to gamify your running sessions to push you run further and faster.
 Get your running time metrics using custom pinned checkpoint on Google Map.

 ## Table of Contents